King's College School, Cambridge

-King's College School is a coed private preparatory school for pupils aged 4 to 13 in Cambridge, England, situated on West Road off Grange Road, west of the city centre.
+King's College School is a co-educational preparatory school for pupils aged 4 to 13 in Cambridge, England, situated on West Road off Grange Road, west of the city centre.
 It was founded specially to educate the choristers in the King's College Choir during the 15th century.
-Although no longer located on College grounds, it remains an integral part of the Chapel's musical tradition and is still governed by and receives some funding from the College.
+Though it is no longer located on College grounds, it remains an integral component of the Chapel's musical tradition and continues to receive governance and financial support from the College.
 The school is part of the same historic foundation as Eton College.
-The most recent full integrated Independent Schools Inspectorate (ISI) inspection awarded the grade of "excellent" in all 9 categories.
+The most recent fully integrated Independent Schools Inspectorate (ISI) inspection graded it "excellent" in all rating categories.

 History

 King's College was founded in 1441 by Henry VI.
-By 1447 there was a full complement of 16 choristers singing in the chapel.
+By 1447, there was a full complement of 16 choristers singing in the chapel.
 They were likely educated by a fellow until the appointment of the first Informator Chorustarum (Master over the Choristers) in 1456, Robert Brantham.
-A Marian visitation of the University in 1557 documented dedicated school rooms, inspecting the 'chorusters chamber and schole' and removing books considered unsuitable.
+A Marian visitation of the University in 1557 documented dedicated school rooms, reviewing the 'chorusters chamber and schole' and confiscating books considered unsuitable.